By: Sam Cortez

 Educators can create their own resources or use one of the many pre-made lessons available online.
 Here are a few high-quality websites that provide free resources for teaching data privacy.

-With so much time spent online, teaching data-privacy to students is non-negotiable.
-Students should understand when and how their data is being used.
+With so much time spent online, everyone has to do their share in safeguarding student data privacy.
+Students should understand when and how their sensitive information is being used.
 Luckily, online resources and innovative teaching practices make it easy for educators to equip students with the knowledge and critical thinking skills required to stay safe online.

 Try Monitor in your district for 30 days at no cost.
 You'll learn which online safety categories are most prominent and we'll alert you to at-risk students who need timely intervention.